slowy19/amnezia-panel/README.md

 bash scripts/deploy.sh
 ```

+### Step 3: Security

+Protect port 8443 properly with a firewall or reverse proxy (nginx).

 ## Encryption

 Client VPN configurations are **encrypted at rest** in the database using the **AES-256-GCM** algorithm.
 This industry-standard encryption ensures that sensitive client data remains secure, even in the event of unauthorized database access.